honkit/honkit/docs/plugins/api.md

 # Context and APIs

 HonKits provides different APIs and contexts to plugins.
-These APIs can vary according to the HonKit version being used, your plugin should specify the `engines.githon` field in `package.json` accordingly.
+These APIs can vary according to the HonKit version being used, your plugin should specify the `engines.gitbook` field in `package.json` accordingly.

 #### Book instance

 The `Book` class is the central point of HonKit, it centralize all access read methods.
-This class is defined in [book.js](https://github.com/githon/githon/blob/master/lib/book.js).
+This class is defined in [book.js](https://github.com/honkit/honkit/blob/master/lib/book.js).

 ```js
 // Read configuration from book.json